chaoss/augur/docs/source/development-guide/workers/clustering_worker.rst

 Clustering of text documents
 ----------------------------------------------------

 Clustering is a type of unsupervised machine learning technique that involves grouping together similar data points.
-In case of textual data, it invloves grouping together semantically similar documents.
+In case of textual data, it involves grouping together semantically similar documents.
 The document is a collection of sentences.
-In our case, document represents the collection of comments across isssues and pull requests across a particular repository.
+In our case, document represents the collection of comments across issues and pull requests across a particular repository.
 Since, clustering algorithm works with numerical features, we need to first convert documents into vector representation.

 Worker Implementation
 ---------------------